JoyberryStudios/joyberrystudios.github.io/_posts/2022-01-05-drawstringBag.md

 Instead of wrapping presents in scrap fabric, think about turning that scrap fabric into a bag first.
 This way, it is more likely the recipient will get more use out of it.

-## Drawstring Bag with No Exposed Edges or Liner
+## Drawstring Bag with No Exposed Edges or Lining

 When I first started sewing I had difficulties finding a simple drawstring bag tutorial.
-I wanted one that was quick to sew up and didn’t have a liner.
+I wanted one that was quick to sew up and didn’t have a lining.
 But I also wanted one that didn’t have exposed edges on the inside that would fray with use.

 So I came up with my own.
-This bag features no liner (which makes it great for scrap busting) and enclosed seams (no fraying!).
+This bag features no lining (which makes it great for scrap busting) and enclosed seams (no fraying!).

 ## Choosing a Fabric